 Roughness of the brake disc surface leads to high or low frequency vibration of the brake components.
 The differences in surface structure do not conform to the manufacturer's specification and will result in excessive brake noise.

-All brake problems solved in one action, requiring about 20 minutes for each brake disc, including dismantling and re-assembling the wheel.
+All brake problems solved in one action, requiring about 1-hour for each brake disc, including dismantling and re-assembling the wheel.